daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

   {% endraw %}
     ````

+	NOTE: in this scenario, we are ignoring the query sent by the user when obtaining the list.
+In real world scenarios, you will want to change the query to the external system and/or the returned response, according to the parameters sent by the user.

-8. Create a new Data Behaviour for operation "Update", so that data is retrieved when a single Employee is updated.
+8. Create a new Data Behaviour for the operation "Update", so that data is retrieved when an Employee is updated on OMNIA (i.e., edited and saved).
 Copy and paste the following code:

     ````
     {% raw %}